leoniesmits/cssttr/README.md

-### Week 2 CSSTTR
+## Week 2 CSSTTR

 This week, it's a lot more clear as what to do for the final assignment.
 Sadly, I now know I have to do a lot to hand in everything I wanted to make.
 Best thing to do now is make a planning and strictly stick to it.

 #### Weekly planning

 ##### 13/02
-- [ ] __Complete the HTML as it should be.__
+- [x] __Complete the HTML as it should be.__
-    - [ ] Check if all the right elements are there (like the "lang" attribute).
+    - [x] Check if all the right elements are there (like the "lang" attribute).
-    - [ ] Watch the semantic markup, a couple of articles should be in a section.
+    - [x] Watch the semantic markup, a couple of articles should be in a section.
-    - [ ] Add all the pages I want to make and write some content so the components make sense.
+    - [x] Add all the pages I want to make and write some content so the components make sense.
 - [ ] __Style everything I have now (on the main page).__
-    - [ ] Make sure the nav as it is in components is accessable through tabs in a dropdown.
+    - [x] Make sure the nav as it is in components is accessable through tabs in a dropdown.
     - [ ] Make the remaining assignments from last week from the CSS book.
+    - [x] Use custom properties for the colors.
-    - [ ] Add the grid in the media queries.
+    - [x] Add the grid in the media queries.
-    - [ ] Figure out how to make a carousel that is accessable through tabs. (tabindex)
+    - [x] Make sure the page is styled for :focus
-- [ ] __This weeks assignments (at least read them all).__
+- [ ] __This weeks assignments (at least read them all).__ (read but not used yet)
     - [ ] Loading spinner — 8.43
     - [ ] Transitions op :hovers en :focus—8.42
     - [ ] Cursor—6.29